Burnout Therapy in Manhattan for Leaders Facing AI, Layoffs, and Ethical Stress

 2. Emotional Regulation Under Pressure

-Develop more steadiness and confidence in meetings, important decisions, negotiations, and business cycles.
+Develop more steadiness and confidence in meetings, when making impactful decisions, in negotiations, and in business or sales cycles.

 3. Leadership Identity Support

-Strengthen a coherent sense of self beyond organizational roles and titles.
+Strengthen a coherent sense of self beyond your organizational role and title.

 4. Sustainable Decision-Making

-Learn reflective strategies to reduce reactive stress and make more confident, value-aligned decisions.
+Learn reflective and mindfulness strategies to reduce emotional volatility and make more confident, value-aligned decisions.

 One Client's Experience